Your shopping cart is empty!

 This is a challenge for a lot of us because we feel that we should be able to manage everything ourselves.
 But, if you can try to give a go you’ll really feel the benefits.
 Start by making a list of everything that needs to be done on the lead up to the holidays; remove anything that’s not essential and see if there’s anything that someone else can easily take care of.
 While we don’t want to add to anyone else’s responsibilities, there are often people around you that have more free time and would love to contribute.

 Regular self-care can get pushed even further down the list when things get busy but this just leaves you feeling exhausted and puts your health at risk.
 Create extra time to nourish your mind, body and soul - that can be anything from taking an extra yoga class, an afternoon nap or simply turning off your phone for half an hour!
 Here are even more self care tips and a useful printable checklist.

 Rather than focusing on the things that didn’t go to plan, the gifts you couldn’t get or the food that didn’t quite cook the way it was supposed to, look for the little things.
 The smiles on people’s faces, that sprinkle of magic in the air or the bear hug from a friend that you haven’t seen all year.
 Look for those small things and pause to enjoy as many of them as you can because if this year has taught us anything it’s that those are the things that matter the most.

 Whatever you do, please try not to let the season pass in a busy blur, only to find yourself worn out and nursing a cold by the time Christmas arrives.
-With some conscious planning and regular self care I’m sure that this year you can make the most of your time off with loved ones.
+With some conscious planning and regular self care I’m sure that this year you can create a more calm and enjoyable Christmas this year.

 AUTHOR: LEANNA DOOLIN